 Ross grew up in a harmonious home with three older sisters and police officers for parents in a quiet South Side neighborhood.
-By 3, he and his twin had spent enough time beating on things around the house that it was deemed wisest to buy them separate toddler-sized drum sets.
+By the age of three, he and his twin brother had spent enough time beating on things around the house that it was deemed wisest to buy them separate toddler-sized drum sets.
 Before long they were taking turns sitting in at church, where dad was choir director at one point.
 They joined the school band as soon as they could, age 10, and since Joel was the younger twin, he was consigned to xylophone while his brother hit skins.
 They auditioned for the multi-school All City concert and jazz bands too.

 “To be fair my brother was the better drummer,” Ross admits.
 “We both made the cut and since I already played mallets they said, ‘Why don’t you try vibraphone?’
 I was like, ‘I don’t know what a vibraphone is.
 I don’t want to do this.”